jameskeo126/hevnly.io/README.md

 ## The Dev Team ##

-The Hevnly tech team unites a highly-ecclectic and multi-cultural assortment of individuals who attempt to solve not only all of Hevnly's technical issues but the world's problems in general.
+The Hevnly tech team unites individuals from many different cultures who attempt to solve not only all of Hevnly's technical issues but often the world's problems in general.
 [This](/about-us) page contains a short bio on all of them.

 ## Our philosophies ##